glpi-project/doc/source/modules/assets/peripherals.rst

 Peripherals
 ===========

-In a peripheral form, several informations are available:
+In a peripheral form, the following information is available:

-- general characteristics of the peripheral: vendor, model, type, serial number...
+* General characteristics of the peripheral:

-- peripheral management: technical person in charge, status, location...
+  * Vendor
+  * Model
+  * Type
+  * Serial number
+  * ...

+* Peripheral management:

+  * Technical person in charge
+  * Status
+  * Location
+  * ...

+* Peripheral users:

-- peripheral users: users known to GLPI or not, groups of users..
+  * Users known to GLPI or not

-** Management type: **
+  * Groups of users
+  * ...

+**Management type:**

 It is possible to manage peripherals either unitary or globally.